Tangerine Dream Hyperborea (1983)

-“Hyperborea is a pure electro-metallic madness that was truly ahead of its time and that will lead to the magnificient Poland”
+“A pure electro-metallic madness ahead of its time and that will lead to the magnificient Poland”

 1 No Man’s Land 9:08 2 Hyperborea 8:31 3 Cinnamon Road 3:54 4 Sphinx Lightning 20:01 Virgin CDV 2292

 (New Berlin School)

 The first time that I heard No Man's Land, I looked like a guy lost in the woods of EM mania.
 True that I just started my apprenticeship of Tangerine Dream and its digital EM with White Eagle, but No Man's Land!
 Wow!
 One has to admit; HYPERBOREA was truly ahead of its time.
 These chords and keys which sounded just like heterogeneous aboriginal percussions were simply, and still are, awesome.
 Percussions of a digital tribal world which are dancing in a strange hymn for metal God, help by an odd bass line with a funky fragrance that drops its heavy notes in a ethnic frenzied where flutes and choirs of an intergalactic Amazonia gloat with the rustles of a repressed paranoia.
 Intense?
 Absolutely!
 Delirious?
 Totally!
 And the deluge of digital keys continues to furnish a cold jungle of charming tones, making of No Man's Land a hymn to perdition for an icy lost land.
 Cold and digital, HYPERBOREA assails our ears with an outfit of sounds and of FX that enhance the universe more and more avant-gardism of new Electronic Music.